AvishkaSandeepa/CloudSimProject/README.md

 # CloudSim Assignment

-This is a repository that stores the Java files for a given CloudSim assignment.
-The assignment is provided by CLOUDs LABS, the University of Melbourne.
+This repository stores the Java files for a given CloudSim assignment.
+CLOUDs LABS, the University of Melbourne provide the assignment.

 ### Steps to follow